E-Commerce

 International E-commerce Trends

 Global markets are waiting for your business.
-Here are a few e-commerce trends that are catching on across borders that will help you develop a more thorough plan of action to expand your business globally:
+Here are some global e-commerce trends to help you expand your business internationally.

 Using “Buy Now, Pay Later”

-Buy Now, Pay Later (BNPL) is a solution for point-of-sale financing that has grown increasingly popular in recent years, and is beginning to show up at international checkout pages.
-BNPL features installment payments for consumers who either don’t have access to credit or don’t want to make a purchase with a credit card.
+Buy Now, Pay Later (BNPL) is a popular financing option at checkout.
+Its popularity is growing, and international checkout pages now often feature it.
+BNPL allows people without credit or those who prefer not to use credit cards to pay for purchases in installments.
 BNPL allows shoppers to purchase a product and pay in a predetermined number of installments over time, with little to no interest rates and hidden fees.

 Create a Faster E-Commerce Checkout Process

 Research shows that 55% of global consumers said they only buy products from websites that provide them with information in their own language.
 This includes navigating the checkout process.
 Selling products in different countries means understanding the different preferences for international visitors, including language, currency, and payment options.
-Optimizing your site for international visitors will allow for a faster, more streamlined e-commerce checkout process.
+Localize website content for international visitors and give them a faster, more streamlined e-commerce checkout process.

 A Strong Online Presence for the Wholesale Industry